cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 **Please never store actual secrets on a server run in "Dev" mode.**

 ???
-* Discuss limitations of Vault's "Dev" mode.
+* "Dev" mode is a really nice feature to have.
+  * Everything runs in memory.
+Nothings persistant.
+No backend configuration
+  * Great for Dev.
+Its very fast to start and test with.
-* Warn students to never store real secrets on a Dev server.
+  * Not Secure:  Never store real secrets on a Dev server.
+  * The root token is available in your logs, shell history, env

 ---
 name: Vault-UI